williamslab/ped-sim/README.md

 `<map_position1>` is likewise a genetic position in centiMorgans and should correspond to the female genetic position if given.

-A high resolution sex-specific genetic map is available [here](https://github.com/cbherer/Bherer_etal_SexualDimorphismRecombination), and is described in [Bhérer, et al. 2017](http://dx.doi.org/10.1038/ncomms14994).
+A high resolution human sex-specific genetic map is available [here](https://github.com/cbherer/Bherer_etal_SexualDimorphismRecombination), and is described in [Bhérer, et al. 2017](http://dx.doi.org/10.1038/ncomms14994).
 To generate a map file in the format the simulator requires with both male and female genetic positions, run the following bash commands: